20 of the Greatest Speeches in History

 West Front of the United States Capitol in Washington, D.C.
 (1993)

-Well-known for her empowering novels, poems, and work as a civil rights activist, Maya Angelou uplifts fellow African American women through her words.
-Just as beautiful when recited, Maya’s poem “Still I Rise” gives poetry audiences chills all over the world.
-She acts as a bastion of hope for women of color worldwide, reassuring them that progress can be made if they have faith and empower themselves to bring about change.
+Renowned for her empowering novels, poems, and civil rights activism, Maya Angelou uplifts African American women through her words.
+Her poem “Still I Rise” resonates deeply, giving audiences chills globally.
+As a beacon of hope for women of color, she reassures them that progress is achievable with faith and self-empowerment.

 15. “Nobel Lecture” by Mother Teresa